Jintram/pipeline_tau-from-uniformimage/readme.md

 ## Installation / dependencies

-This script requires the following libraries to be installed:
+This script requires the following libraries to be installed, next to a working version of python (I used Python 3.12.4):

 ```
 pandas